mlafleur/mlafleur.github.io/_posts/2003-11-04-single-user-source-control.md

 ---
-Title: Single User Source Control
+title: Single User Source Control
-Excerpt: ""
+excerpt: ""
-Tags: null
+tags: null
 ---
 <a href="http://software.ericsink.com/20031103.html#10134">Eric Sink</a> has written up a few reasons for using source code control in a &#8220;team of one&#8221;.
 But something he wrote bothered me.
 He stated more than once that &#8220;for a solo developer, source control actually isn't all that compelling&#8221;.
 But I think it is just as compelling as for a team of 1 as it is for 100.
 It is just easier to implement.